 While Dubai and Abu Dhabi are the best-known Emirates due to their city life, others, such as Ras Al Khaimah, can provide the perfect backdrop for a relaxing vacation with family or friends outside the bustling city centers.

-The UAE Is the World’s Third Largest Oil Producer
+4. The UAE Is the World’s Third Largest Oil Producer

-The UAE is the third largest oil producer in the world, behind only Saudi Arabia and Russia.
+The UAE is the third-largest oil producer in the world, behind only Saudi Arabia and Russia.
 The country’s oil reserves are estimated to be around 98 billion barrels.
-UAE is also the world’s seventh largest natural gas producer.
+UAE is also the world’s seventh-largest natural gas producer.
 The UAE’s oil and gas industry plays a significant role in its economy, with citizens’ fuel prices heavily subsidized.

-The UAE Has the World’s Highest Tower
+5. The UAE Has the World’s Highest Tower

 The Burj Khalifa in Dubai is currently the world’s tallest building, standing at 828 meters (2,717 feet).
 The building reached completion in 2010 with a total of 163 floors.
 Many people come to the UAE to visit the Burj Khalifa and take in the incredible views from the top, including the city of Dubai and the Arabian Gulf.

-You Won’t Find a River in the UAE
+6. You Won’t Find a River in the UAE

 The UAE is a desert country with very little rainfall.
 As a result, there are no rivers or lakes in the country.
-However, during certain months you’ll find the unique wetland ecosystems known as wadis.
+However, during certain months, you’ll find the unique wetland ecosystems known as wadis.

 Wadis are dried-up riverbeds that fill with water after rainfall.
-If you visit at the right time, you might even be able to go kayaking in a wadi, but coming during the dry season will leave you with drained riverbeds that are still beautiful to see.
+If you visit at the right time, you might even be able to go kayaking in a wadi, but coming during the dry season will leave you with dry riverbeds that are still beautiful to see.
 Wadi Shawka, in Ras Al Khaimah, is a stunning example of this must-see natural wonder.

-The UAE Is One of the World’s Richest Countries
+7. The UAE Is One of the World’s Richest Countries

-UAE Is Home to Many of the Tallest and Largest Attractions
+8. UAE Is Home to Many of the Tallest and Largest Attractions

 The country is also home to the world’s largest mall (Dubai Mall), the tallest hotel (Gevora Hotel), the biggest Ferris wheel (Dubai Eye), and the longest driverless metro system, at over 46 miles long.

-The UAE Has Existed Since 1971
+9. The UAE Has Existed Since 1971

 The UAE was founded on 2 December 1971 when the British established the seven Emirates as independent states.
 The country officially became a federation in 1971, and the people elected Sheikh Zayed bin Sultan Al Nahyan as the first president.